mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/logging/enable-logging/enable-logging-via-ui/index.md

 <!-- markdownlint-disable MD030 -->

 You can enable the Workspace logging stack to all attached clusters within the Workspace through the UI.
-If you prefer to deploy the logging stack through `kubectl`, review how you [create AppDeployments to Enable Workspace Logging][create-appdeployment].
+If you prefer to enable the logging stack with `kubectl`, review how you [create AppDeployments to Enable Workspace Logging][create-appdeployment].

-To enable logging in DKP using the UI, follow these steps in Kommander:
+To enable workspace-level logging in DKP using the UI, follow these steps:

-1. In the **Global workspace** nav, click on the **Global** dropdown and then select the Workspace you want to deploy for your logging stack.

-1. In the left rail nav, click on **Applications**.

-1. Ensure that cert-manager and Traefik are enabled in the Workspace.
-Scroll down in the **Applications** page to view the **Foundational** applications section.
-Confirm that cert-manager and Traefik are deployed.
+1. From the top menu bar, select your target workspace.

+1. Select **Applications** from the sidebar menu.

+1. Traefik and cert-manager are required to be deployed for the logging stack.
+Ensure that Traefik is enabled in the Workspace, and cert-manager is enabled or already deployed to the cluster.

-1. After validating these applications are deployed, scroll to the **Logging** applications section.
+1. Scroll to the **Logging** applications section.

-1. Click on the three button action menu on the card for MinIO, and click **Deploy**.
-In this **Deploy Workspace Platform Application** page, you can add a customized configuration for settings that best fit your organization.
-You can leave the configuration settings unchanged to deploy with default settings.
+1. Select the three dot button from the bottom-right corner of the card for MinIO, and click **Enable**.
+On the **Enable Workspace Platform Application** page, you can add a customized configuration for settings that best fit your organization.
+You can leave the configuration settings unchanged to enable with default settings.

-1. Click **Deploy** at the top right of the page.
+1. Select **Enable** at the top right of the page.

-1. Repeat the deployment process for the cards on Grafana Loki, Fluent Bit, Logging Operator, and Grafana Logging.
+1. Repeat the process for the Grafana Loki, Fluent Bit, Logging Operator, and Grafana Logging applications.

-1. You can verify the cluster logging stack installation by waiting until the cards have a Deployed checkmark, or you can [verify the cluster logging stack installation via the CLI][verify-logging-install].
+1. You can verify the cluster logging stack installation by waiting until the cards have a Deployed checkmark on the [cluster detail page][cluster-applications], or you can [verify the cluster logging stack installation via the CLI][verify-logging-install].

 1. Then, you can [view cluster log data][view-log-data].

 [create-appdeployment]: ../create-appdeployment-workspace
 [verify-logging-install]: ../verify-cluster-logstack
 [view-log-data]: ../view-cluster-logdata
+[cluster-applications]: ../../../clusters/applications#applications